Profile: Sandra E. Brummitt

 Six months into the EMBA program, Brummitt says she was thinking more broadly

 about the issues her company and industry were facing, but discovered that “there

 was so much more I needed to know to run an organization.”
 Brummitt told her boss

 that she was interested in pursuing opportunities outside the tax realm to widen

 her experience, and she transitioned to a role in investor relations in early 2011,

-just before Constellation Energy merged with Exxon Mobil.
+just before Constellation Energy merged with Exelon.
 Brummitt was able to work

 on the organizational restructuring process with leadership from both Constellation

-and Exxon.
+and Exelon.
 She served as the finance integration lead, preparing for the close of

 merger process.
 “It allowed me to leverage so many of the things I’d learned as